 Heating coil is off.

-If ventilation is according to ASHRAE Standard 62.1-2016, parallel fan runs if the active primary airflow setpoint is below Voz.
+[VENT 621]Parallel fan runs if the active primary airflow setpoint is below Voz.
 Fan airflow rate setpoint is equal to Voz minus the active primary airflow setpoint.

-If ventilation is according to California Title 24, in Occupied Mode only, parallel fan runs if the active primary airflow setpoint is below Zone-Abs-OA-min.
+[VENT T24]In Occupied Mode only, parallel fan runs if the active primary airflow setpoint is below Zone-Abs-OA-min.
 Fan airflow rate setpoint is equal to Zone-Abs-OA-min minus the active primary airflow setpoint.

 The designer must ensure that the sum of the indirect ventilation provided by the fan plus the ventilation provided by the primary air at minimum setpoint meet Standard 62.1 requirements.